Events Calendar

 View map

-ORSEL presents concerts each month by MIT-affiliated artists, holding space in the Chapel for stillness and reflection — February 12, March 12, April 9, and May 14.
+ORSEL presents concerts each month, holding space in the Chapel for stillness and reflection — February 12, March 12, and April 9.
 Drop in anytime and enjoy tasty mORSELs after each concert!

 Valerie K. Chen, cello (February 12)